-The Northwestern University Law Review is a student-operated journal that publishes four issues of high-quality, general legal scholarship each year.
+The Northwestern University Law Review is a student-operated journal that publishes six issues of high-quality, general legal scholarship each year.
 Student editors make the editorial and organizational decisions and select articles submitted by professors, judges, and practitioners, as well as student pieces.

 First published in 1906, the Law Review has been distinguished by the scholarly qualifications and variety of its participants.
 Prior Editors-in-Chief include: Roscoe Pound, long-time dean of Harvard Law School; Judge Robert A. Sprecher of the United States Court of Appeals for the Seventh Circuit; Justice John Paul Stevens; Dean James A. Rahl; Governor Daniel Walker; and Newton N. Minow, former chairman of the Federal Communications Commission.
 Other editorial officers have included Justice Arthur Goldberg and Adlai E. Stevenson.